yagginov/old_tv_effect/README.md

 This will launch the compiled executable.

+##### Possibilities
-You can rotate your image.
-For this use WASD buttons.
+ - You can rotate the image using the WASD keys.
-For scaling use scroll.
+ - To zoom in, use the mouse wheel.
+ - To move, use the arrow on the keyboard.

 ## Screenshots